hausdorff/acl-conf-handbook/README.md

              where <tag> is a tag for the part of the conference (e.g. main, demos, worshops)

+#### `scripts/starsem.order2schedule.perl`
-`starsem.order2schedule.perl` is a specialized version of `order2schedule.perl` which is used for parallel sessions with non-synchronized paper slots.
+A specialized version of `order2schedule.perl` which is used for parallel sessions with non-synchronized paper slots.

 	starsem.order2schedule.perl
 	  usage: cat order | semstar.order2schedule.perl <tag>
              where <tag> is a tag for the part of the conference (e.g. main, demos, worshops)

+#### `scripts/singletrack.order2schedule.perl`
-`singletrack.order2schedule.perl` is a specialized version of `order2schedule.perl` which is used for single-track events, like workshops.
+A specialized version of `order2schedule.perl` which is used for single-track events, like workshops.

 	singletrack.order2schedule.perl
 	  usage: cat order | singletrack.order2schedule.perl <tag>
              where <tag> is a tag for the part of the conference (e.g. main, demos, worshops)

+#### `scripts/fix-index.perl`
-`fix-index.perl` is a script that fixes the `.idx` file that is produced by running `latex` on the document.
+A script that fixes the `.idx` file that is produced by running `latex` on the document.
 This does things like remove the accents from authors for proper sorting in the author index.
 This is called by the makefile.

     fix-index.perl
 	  usage: (please use the makefile)

-#### texmf/
+### texmf/
 Contains tex modules required to produce handbook.
 You probably want to either (1) copy this into your local tex directory (often `~/texmf/`) and run `texconfig rehash`, or (2) include this file in the appropriate env settings, so they get found by tex.

-#### Makefile
+### Makefile
 Used to control various build processes

-#### README.md
+### README.md
 You are here.
 Your friendly neighborhood readme file.